yochaigal/cairn/tools/converting-monsters.md

 ## The Basics
 Review the instructions in the [SRD](https://cairnrpg.com/cairn-srd/#creating-monsters).
 A couple of things to keep in mind:
 - OSE (or B/X) has really great stat blocks that can be easily truncated for quick conversion.
-See [here](https://oldschoolessentials.necroticgnome.com/srd/index.php/General) for more.
+See this [page](https://oldschoolessentials.necroticgnome.com/srd/index.php/General) and this [PDF](https://necroticgnome.com/products/old-school-essentials-adaptation-guidelines) for more.
 - **HD** conversion is tricky!
 Start with a creature's **HP** _first_, _then_ convert their **STR**.
 - Dungeon World has some great monster "moves" that translate to Critical Damage quite nicely, so looking for an equivalent creature in that system can really help!
 See this example [here](http://codex.dungeon-world.com/monster/5698559156420608).
 - Sometimes a direct stat to stat translation isn't an option.
 That's OK!
 There is a [way](/resources/tools/converting-monsters/#use-the-fiction)!